Architecture is a science of buildings.

 Sony E 20mm f/2.8: (best lens for architectural photography a6000)

-For getting an interesting architectural photograph, one should have a little knowledge about the construction and process of the architect.
+To get an interesting architectural photograph, one should have a little knowledge about the construction and process of the architect.

 The angle of view is the key to making your photos look attractive even when your building is bland.